 Field-hunting tip

-Look in oxidized zones of sulfide ore deposits country — that is the host setting where mendozite typically forms.
+Look in oxidized zones of sulfide ore deposits country, the host setting where mendozite typically forms.
 If you start seeing alunogen, pickeringite, gypsum in float, you are in the right ground.
 Field specimens usually show a fibrous, massive, or encrusting habit, so train your eye for that shape before scanning the outcrop.